Endangering the Welfare of a Child

 Under New York Penal Law § 260.11, a person shall not be convicted of Endangering the Welfare of a Child or the attempt to commit the crime when the only evidence is the testimony of a child who is not capable of consent because of mental incapacity or defect.
 Instead, the law requires additional evidence to sustain the conviction for endangering the welfare of a minor child.

 Under New York Penal Law § 260.15, in a prosecution for child endangerment based upon an alleged refusal or failure to provide medical care or treatment to a sick child, the law provides for an affirmative defense if the person accused:

-- is a parent, guardian or other personal legally charged with the custody and care of the child;
+- is a parent, guardian, or other person legally charged with the custody and care of the child;

-- is a member of an organized religious group or church with a set of tenets which provide for prayer as the principal treatment of illness; and
+- is a member of an organized religious group or church with a set of tenets that provide for prayer as the principal treatment of illness; and

 - the parent or guardian treated or caused another to treat the sick child in accordance with such tenets.

 Find a Lawyer for Child Endangerment Prosecutions in New York City